ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 by default on Chameleon-supported images.)

-In order to better protect Chameleon instances, Chameleon Ubuntu and CentOS base images come with baked-in firewall rules which allow all communication within Chameleon private networks, but severely restrict connections over the public internet.
+In order to better protect Chameleon instances, Chameleon Ubuntu and CentOS base images come with baked-in firewall rules which severely restrict connections over the public internet.
 If using a different image or if you disable firewall rules, realize that any network services can potentially be exposed to the public Internet if your instance has a Floating IP attached.